 You can check your ballot status online using https://my.arizona.vote/PortalList.aspx

-You may need to use a VPN to connect to this website.
+You may need to use a Virtual Private Network (VPN) to connect to this website from outside the US.
 For more information about how to use a VPN, please click here.

 Or, you can email or call your local election office directly.
 You can find their contact information at: www.votefromabroad.org/states/AZ; scroll down to "Find Your Election Office"